Choosing the right lens for your new camera

 Tips for taking professional-looking photos

-- Turn off automatic mode: You bought your DSLR or mirrorless to shoot better photos, right?
-It’s time to turn off auto mode.
-Scary we know.
+If you want to shoot better photographs, turn off auto mode.
+Scary, we know.
 Experimenting with aperture, shutter speed and white balance is the best way to learn the finer points of photography.
-You can start tentatively by shooting on Aperture priority mode (look for Av or A) – this gives you control over how much light the camera is taking in.

-- Use a high ISO for shooting in low light: If you’re shooting in dimly lit conditions such as a dark cathedral or concert venue, there isn’t much light available for your camera sensor.
+If you’re shooting in dimly lit conditions, there isn’t much light available for your camera sensor.
 A high ISO number, such as ISO 3200, will give you a correctly exposed image.

 Now that’s the basics covered, you’ll no doubt feel more prepared for upping your photography game in time for National Photography Day.
 Enjoy.